andrewWithAI/talty-digital/memory-bank/activeContext.md

 - Created atom, molecule, and organism components
 - Built homepage with frosted glass navbar
 - Integrated all sections in the homepage
-- Added animations and transitions to enhance user experience:
+- Added animations and transitions to enhance user experience
+- Modified navbar to remove animations or make them only run on first page load:
+  - Removed motion.header and replaced with standard header element
+  - Removed initial animation effects from navigation items
+  - Kept mobile menu animations for better UX
+  - Added transition classes for smooth height and background changes
+- Implemented services pages structure:
+  - Created main services page listing all services
+  - Developed individual service detail pages for all six services
+  - Implemented consistent layout and styling across all service pages
+  - Added breadcrumb navigation for better user experience
-  - Created animations utility library with reusable animations
+  - Created "What We Offer" sections with feature cards
-  - Implemented animated versions of key components
-  - Added scroll animations to sections
-  - Enhanced navbar with scroll effects
-  - Added hover animations to interactive elements
+  - Added CTA sections to encourage user engagement
-  - Implemented staggered animations for lists and grids

 ## Current Goals
-- Implement additional pages (services, blog, about, contact)
+- Implement blog functionality
+- Create about and contact pages
 - Develop content management strategy
 - Optimize performance and accessibility
 - Prepare for deployment